 To know the details of each specific request, click on the request name itself and you’ll see the request header, response header, and meta information.
 If you want to see your site’s page size and the time it took for the entire page to load, just scroll down and you’ll find the information you’re looking for.

-The 4 Must-Have WordPress Plugins For A Speedy Website
+4 Must Have WordPress Plugins For A Speedy Website

 There are literally thousands of plugins you can choose from for your WordPress website.
 But it doesn’t mean you should go and install every plugin out there that catches your fancy.
 That’s just going to slow your website down especially when you get plugins conflicting with each other.